Automatic Water Dispenser using Arduino

 • Connecting Wires

 The Concept behind the Automatic Water Dispenser is very simple.
-We will use a HCSR04 Ultrasonic Sensor to check if any object such that the glass is placed before the dispenser.
-A solenoid valve will be used to control the flow of water, which is when energised the water will flow out and when de-energised the water will be stopped.
-So we will write an Arduino program which always checks if any object is placed near the tap, if yes then the solenoid will be turned on and wait till the object is removed, once the object is removed the solenoid will turn off automatically thus closing the supply of water.
-Learn more about using Ultrasonic sensor with Arduino here.
+We will use an HCSR04 Ultrasonic Sensor to check if any object, such as the glass, is placed before the dispenser.
+A solenoid valve will be used to control the flow of water.
+When energised, the water will flow out, and when de-energised, the water will be stopped.
+So we will write an Arduino program which always checks if any object is placed near the tap, if yes, then the solenoid will be turned on and wait till the object is removed, once the object is removed, the solenoid will turn off automatically, thus closing the supply of water.
+Learn more about using an Ultrasonic sensor with Arduino here.

-The complete circuit diagram for Arduino based water Dispenser is shown below
+The complete circuit diagram for Arduino based water Dispenser is shown below.
+The complete automatic water dispenser using Arduino circuit diagram shows the connection between all components:

 The switching device used in this project is the IRF540N N-Channel MOSFET.
-It has the 3 pins Gate, Source and Drain from pin 1 respectively.
-As shown in the circuit diagram the positive terminal of the solenoid is powered with the Vin pin of the Arduino.
-Because we will use a 12V adapter to power the Arduino and thus the Vin pin will output 12V which can be used to control the Solenoid.
+It has the 3 pins Gate, Source and Drain from pin 1, respectively.
+As shown in the circuit diagram, the positive terminal of the solenoid is powered by the Vin pin of the Arduino.
+Because we will use a 12V adapter to power the Arduino, and thus the Vin pin will output 12V, which can be used to control the Solenoid.
 The negative terminal of the solenoid is connected to the ground through the MOSFET’s Source and Drain pins.
 So the solenoid will be powered only if the MOSFET is turned on.

 The Ultrasonic Sensor is powered by the +5V and ground pins of the Arduino.
-The Echo and Trigger pin is connected to the pin 8 and pin 9 respectively.
-We can then program the Arduino to use the Ultrasonic sensor to measure the distance and turn on the MOSFET when an object is detect.
-The whole circuit is simple and hence can be easily build on top of a breadboard.
-Mine looked something like this below after making the connections.
+The Echo and Trigger pin is connected to pins 8 and 9, respectively.
+We can then program the Arduino to use the Ultrasonic sensor to measure the distance and turn on the MOSFET when an object is detected.
+The whole circuit is simple and hence can be easily built on top of a breadboard.
+Mine looked something like this, below, after making the connections.

 Circuit Hardware for Automatic Water Dispenser using Arduino

-For this project we have to write a program which uses the HCSR-04 Ultrasonic sensor to measure the distance of the object in front of it.
-When the distance is less than 10cm we have to turn on the MOSFET and else we have to turn off the MOSFET.
-We will also use the on board LED connected to pin 13 and toggle it along with the MOSFET so that we can ensure if the MOSFET is in turned on or off state.
+For this project, we have to write a program which uses the HCSR-04 Ultrasonic sensor to measure the distance of the object in front of it.
+When the distance is less than 10cm, we have to turn on the MOSFET; otherwise, we have to turn off the MOSFET.
+We will also use the onboard LED connected to pin 13 and toggle it along with the MOSFET so that we can ensure if the MOSFET is in the on or off state.
 The complete program to do the same is given at the end of this page.
-Just below I have explained the program by breaking it into small meaningful snippets.
+Just below, I have explained the program by breaking it into small, meaningful snippets.
+The automatic water dispenser using Arduino code continuously monitors the ultrasonic sensor and controls the solenoid valve based on object detection.

-The program starts with macros definition.
-We have the trigger and echo pin for the Ultrasonic sensor and the MOSFET gate pin and LED as the I/O for our Arduino.
-So we have defined to which pin these will be connected to.
-In our hardware we have connected the Echo and Trigger pin to 8 and 9th digital pin respectively.
-Then the MOSFET pin is connected to pin 12 and the onboard LED by default is connected to pin 13.
+The program starts with macro definitions.
+We have the trigger and echo pin for the Ultrasonic sensor, the MOSFET gate pin and the LED as the I/O for our Arduino.
+So we have defined which pin these will be connected to.
+In our hardware, we have connected the Echo and Trigger pins to the 8th and 9th digital pins, respectively.
+Then the MOSFET pin is connected to pin 12, and the onboard LED by default is connected to pin 13.
 We define the same using the following lines

 #define trigger 9